Bob Hicks (activist): Early life and family

 Robert Hicks was born on February 20, 1929, in Pachuta, Mississippi, the youngest child of Quitman and Maybell Crawford Hicks.
 He moved to Bogalusa, Louisiana, with his family when he was a young child.
 In 1947, he graduated from the segregated Central Memorial High School, where he played both offensive guard and defensive end on the State Championship football team.
 He later played offensive guard for The Bushmen, an all-Black semi-pro team.

 After high school, he married Valeira Payton of Bogalusa, who fully supported the struggle for African-American civil rights.
 After being denied admission to the Bogalusa Vocational Tech College, she traveled to New Orleans every day to earn her degree as a Licensed Practical Nurse.
 They raised seven children.
+He also had three additional children outside of his marriage.

 Hicks began his working life in construction and was eventually hired as a shop steward at Bogalusa's leading industry, the Crown Zellerbach paper mill, at a time when few blacks were employed there.
 He became an outspoken union organizer, serving as president of the segregated International Brotherhood of Pulp, Sulphite, and Paper Mill Workers.
 Hicks' trade union experience and the deep ties forged between union brothers would soon provide the Bogalusa Civil Rights Movement with a powerful organizational foundation.